Table of Contents

 My only suggestion to you is this – shortlist your colleges wisely.

-In case you are facing any technical difficulties at home or if GMAC does not offer the GMAT at-home version in your country or your region, email the university.
-If they say you will definitely have to submit the scores, return to this blog.
+If you face any technical difficulties at home or if GMAC does not offer the GMAT at-home version in your country or your region, email the university.
+If they say you will have to submit the scores, return to this blog.
 Shortlist universities that you like, and apply!

 You might end up at a place better than you had dreamed of.